DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 .. warning::

    The instructions on the following page have been proven to work on Linux PCs, so will probably work on macOS PCs (Apple), however attempts to get them to work on **Microsoft Windows PCs** :dcc-ex-red-bold:`have so far been unsuccessful`.
+We need to do more testing.
+If you have an issue with this method, simply purchase a USB to TTL converter module and use the recommended process in the previous heading.
+This should not be an issue for most people since they will have the DCC-EX EX-WiFi Shield 8266 which has the correct firmware and a much easier upgrade process should that be required in the future.

 Flashing the ESP8266 WiFi Shield :doc:`using an Arduino Mega is covered here </support/makerfabs-update-at-version-with-mega>`.